Azure-Samples/contoso-chat/README.md

 source .venv/bin/activate
 pip install -r requirements.txt
 ```
+### Create the prompt flow runtime

+Follow the instructions and steps in the notebook `create-runtime.ipynb` under the `runtime` folder.

 ### Create data resources to be used in the prompt flow (TODO- finish this)